ArtyVazquez/Menu-Ordering-System/README.md

 # Menu-Ordering-System
 Evive Engineering Test

     Source code    -->    src/main/java/org/example
     Tests          -->    src/test/java

+Application can be tested and ran locally using maven.

-Assuming that maven is installed on test machine: run tests with command    -->      mvn test run main with command     -->      mvn compile exec:java
+    run tests with command    -->      "mvn test" run main with command     -->      "mvn compile exec:java"

-Maven manages dependencies and can be found in the pom.xml file.
+Maven also manages dependencies and can be found in the pom.xml file.